stefanhansatos/gitpitch-template/what/PITCHME.md

 ### Context Functions

 - Functions which can associates anything <br>    to a certain kind of binary structure |
-- The binary structure represents a subtree of a binary tree and one leaf in it |
+- The binary structure represents a subtree of a binary tree <br>    and one leaf in it |
 - The binary structure is a double stranded line of bits  |
   - one strand of bits represents information (leaf) |
   - one strand of bits represents relevance (subtree)  |